zacharyelston/rrmcpy/docs/ROADMAP.md

 ## Implementation Principles

-Throughout all versions, we will adhere to our design philosophy of fighting complexity:
+Throughout all versions, we will adhere to our design philosophy of clarity over complexity ("Built for Clarity"):

 1. **Simplicity Over Complexity**
    - Eliminate complexity by making code simpler and more obvious